cesaregarza/SplatNet3_Scraper/README.md

 ## Features

 * Lightweight and minimal dependencies.
 Only requires the `requests` library.
 Requires Python 3.10 or later.
-* The `scraper` module provides a high level API that enables a quick and easy way to get data from the SplatNet 3 API, only requiring the user to provide their session token.
+* The `scraper` module provides a user-level API that enables a quick and easy way to get data from the SplatNet 3 API, only requiring the user to provide their session token.
+* The `query` module provides a high-level API that provides a simple way to make queries to the SplatNet 3 API.
+It automatically handles authentication and query handling, and provides a simple interface for accessing the response data.
-* The `base` module provides a low level API that allows for more fine-grained control over the scraping process.
-It is designed to be used by the scraper module, but is designed to be flexible enough to be used by other projects as well.
+* The `auth` module provides a low level API that allows for more fine-grained control over the scraping process.
+It greatly simplifies the process of authentication.
 * Configuration file support is compatible with the configuration file format used by `s3s`.
 * Responses from the SplatNet 3 API can be saved and loaded from disk, currently supporting the following formats:
   * JSON